Name:

-Estate Planning FAQs
+Estate Planning/Probate Law FAQs

 What is an Estate Plan and do I need one?

-An estate plan is a Aplan@ to handle your assets if you become incapacitated, and to distribute your assets at your death.
+An estate plan is a planĀ to handle your assets if you become incapacitated, and to distribute your assets at your death.
 A plan can be very simple, e.g. a Will, or involve one or more Trusts and related documents.
 Most people need an estate plan, and it is best to have the documents in place prior to the time that they are needed.

 Why should I have a Will?

-A will is the legal statement of a person's wishes as to the disposition of his or her property after death.
+A will is the legal statement of a person’s wishes as to the disposition of his or her property after death.
 In addition, you may name in your will the person you want to handle your estate.
-This person is called the Aexecutor@, or personal representative.
-A will also lets you name the person that you want to serve as your minor children's guardian.
+This person is called the executor, or personal representative.
+A will also lets you name the person that you want to serve as your minor children’s guardian.
 With a will you can also make gifts of your body for transplants or research, or provide instructions on where and how you wish to be buried.

 What happens without a Will?